Subtypes of HIV: Treatments

 HIV-2 has been found to be less pathogenic than HIV-1.
 The mechanism of HIV-2 is not clearly defined, nor the difference from HIV-1, however the transmission rate is much lower in HIV-2 than HIV-1.
 Both viruses can lead to AIDS in infected individuals and both can mutate to develop drug resistance.
 Disease monitoring in patients with HIV-2 includes clinical evaluation and CD4 cell counts, while treatment includes anti-retroviral therapy (ART), nucleoside reverse transcriptase inhibitors (NRTIs), protease inhibitors (PI), and non-nucleoside reverse transcriptase inhibitors (NNRTIs) with the addition of CCR5 co-receptor antagonists and fusion inhibitors.

 Choice of initial and/or second-line therapy for HIV-2 has not yet been defined.
 HIV-2 appears to be resistant to NNRTIs intrinsically, but may be sensitive to NRTIs, though the mechanism is poorly understood.
 Protease inhibitors have shown variable effect, while integrase inhibitors are also being evaluated.
 Combination regimens of the above listed therapies are being looked into as well, also showing variable effect depending on the types of therapies combined.
 While the mechanisms are not clearly understood for HIV-1 and HIV-2, it is known that they use different pathways and patterns, making the algorithms used to evaluate HIV-1 resistance-associated mutations irrelevant to HIV-2.

 Each virus can be contracted individually, or they can be contracted together in what is referred to as co-infection.
 HIV-2 seems to have lower mortality rates, less severe symptoms and slower progression to AIDS than HIV-1 alone or the co-infection.
 In co-infection, however, this is largely dependent on which virus was contracted first.
 HIV-1 tends to out compete HIV-2 for disease progression.
 Co-infection seems to be a growing problem globally as time progresses, with most cases being identified in West African countries, as well as some cases in the USA.
-A study found that individuals who acquire HIV-2 before HIV-1 have a slower rate of disease progression, indicating that the proliferation of HIV-1 is limited by the immune response to HIV-2.
+A study found that individuals who contract HIV-2 before HIV-1 tend to have a slower rate of disease progression, suggesting that the immune response to HIV-2 may limit the proliferation of HIV-1.

 Pregnancy

 If a pregnant mother is exposed, screening is performed as normal.
 If HIV-2 is present, a number of perinatal ART drugs may be given as a prophylactic to lower the risk of mother-to-child transmission.
 After the child is born, a standard six-week regimen of these prophylactics should be initiated.
-Breast milk may also contain particles of HIV-2; therefore, breastfeeding is strictly advised against.
+Breast milk may also contain viral particles of HIV-2; therefore, breastfeeding is strictly advised against.